Qiozheng123/RVC-for-Mac/README.md

 ### Step 2: Daily Use

 1.  **Double-click `一键启动.command`**
+    *   **⚠️ Network Recommendation**: On its first run, this project needs to download large model files from international servers (Hugging Face).
+It is **highly recommended to use a global VPN or proxy** to avoid network-related failures.
     *   **On the first run**: The script will automatically download all necessary pre-trained models.
-Please be patient.
+Please be patient. **If the download is interrupted by network issues, simply close the terminal window and double-click `一键启动.command` again.** The script is smart enough to resume downloading the remaining files.
     *   **For daily runs**: Once the models are downloaded, the startup will be very fast.

 2.  **Follow the Original Author's Tutorial for Operations**